Scientific Name

 How to Grow and Care

-The easiest and best way to propagate Stapeliads is from stem cuttings, which can be taken virtually throughout the year.
+The easiest and best way to propagate Stapeliads is by stem cuttings taken virtually throughout the year.
 Using seeds is also a method of propagation.

 See more at How to Grow and Care for Stapeliads.